Table of Contents

-Some people say that you shouldn’t play this instrument if you have long nails.
+Some people say that you shouldn’t play the guitar if you have long nails.
 That it will affect your sound, and you won’t be able to create as good of a tone as if you were playing with short nails.
 But is that accurate?

-Yes, you can play the guitar with long nails, but only to a certain length.
+Can you play guitar with long nails?
+Yes, you can, but only until they reach a certain length.
 You’ll also need some practice and patience to get used to playing with them to get a good sound.

 You may have to find a compromise between length and performance, but it’s possible.
 Let’s look at some ways to keep the nails and get the best possible sound!

 - Keep the nail length close to the finger-pad.

 - Fingerpick the guitar strings instead of strumming with long nails.

 - Use fake nails that are specifically designed for guitar playing.

 - Experiment with different nail shapes and lengths to find what works best for you.